webplane/appframe/docs/index.md

 ## Installation

-Webplane is avaiable from the official Python Package Index (PIP), you can install it from the terminal:
+Appframe is avaiable from the official Python Package Index (PIP), you can install it from the terminal:
 ```bash
 pip install appframe
 ```